MaximeIn-Tech/pam_bot/README.md

 ### Januarty 11th 2025:

 - Fixed the contractions properly with a mapping system.
 The old system wasn't working.
+- Fixed an issue where am/pm weren't properly switched.

 ### January 10th 2025: